Boothbay Region Water District

 Fee Acquisition with Restoration or Enhancement

 The Boothbay Region Water District purchased and preserved a 68-acre parcel with forested upland, wetlands and a stream corridor.
 After purchase, the district restored approximately 600 linear feet of stream that had been impacted by logging operations/roads.
 Runoff and erosion problems beyond the stream corridor were also addressed using best management practices.
-The property is adjacent to Adams Pond, the Boothbay Region's primary public water supply, and other lands held by the water district for source water protection, and state-recognized high value habitats.
+The property is adjacent to Adams Pond, the Boothbay Region's primary public water supply, and other lands held by the water district for source water protection, along with state-recognized high value habitats.